QH2333/IPA/README.md

-# IPA
+# IPA official website

-It is the source repository of the website of Information & Photography Association (IPA).
+This is the source repository of the website of Information & Photography Association (IPA).

+The development was started by YilinChen in 2014 and postponed in 2015 for complicated reasons.

-The website is still in development.
-Issues and pull requests are welcome.
+Luckily, the development has restarted, Issues and pull requests are welcome.

+:)

 ## About deploying

-**The guide assumes that you have installed and configured Ruby on Rails and PostgreSQL.**
+**This guide assumes that you have installed and configured Ruby on Rails and PostgreSQL.**

 **Manual creating the database for the website is needed.**